Mark Secrest Appraisals 202.718.2521 washington, dc 917.268.7477 new york

 Mark is an Honours graduate of the Study Centre for the History of the Fine and Decorative Arts, Victoria & Albert Museum, London England.

-This academic foundation built a career which spans 48 years of providing reliable and credible appraisals of English, French, Continental and American art, works of art, antique furniture, silver, porcelains, Egyptian, Greek and Roman antiquities and all manner of residential contents.
+This academic footing launched a career which has spanned 48 years of providing undisputed appraisal reports for English, French, Continental and American art, works of art, antique furniture, silver, porcelains, Egyptian, Greek and Roman antiquities and all manner of residential contents.

-Mark was privileged to serve the Reagan White House & Obama White House Administrations.
-And was appointed by Mayor Fenty to the Board of Appraisers of the DC Licensing and Regulatory Commission.
-Others, past & present, are foreign and domestic dignitaries as well as members of the diplomatic corps.
+Mark was privileged to serve the Ronald Reagan and Barack Obama White House Administrations.
+And was appointed by former D.C.
+Mayor Adrian Fenty to the Board of Appraisers of the District of Columbia Licensing and Regulatory Commission.

-Mark has and continues to act as an intermediary for clients who lend, exhibit or make charitable contributions of artworks to the Phillips Collection, Smithsonian Institute, Freer Gallery of Art, Austin City Museum of Modern Art as well as state, regional and private museums across the United States.
+Mark continues to act as intermediary for clients who lend, exhibit or make charitable contributions of artworks to the Phillips Collection, Smithsonian Institute, Freer Gallery of Art, Austin City Museum of Modern Art as well as state, regional and private museums across the United States.

-He is an acknowledged expert in Circuit Court, District Court, Federal Court, Tax Court, Bankruptcy Court and his lower courts testimony admitted in United State Courts of Appeal.
+He is an acknowledged expert in Circuit Courts, District Courts, Federal Court, Tax Court, Bankruptcy Court and his lower courts transcripts admitted in United State Court of Appeals.

 Valuation Services

-We offer a broad range of appraisal services from fair market value, replacement cost, insurance, probate, family division, non-cash charitable donation and consultations regarding conservation and restoration.
+Mark offers a broad range of appraisal services, fair market value and replacement cost for insurance, probate, family division, non-cash charitable contribution (donations) and consultations regarding conservation and restoration.

 (the best bit)

-Beyond identification and value everyone has a purpose for an appraisal, whether it is to sell, donate, equably divide or give away.
-Most are at a loss as how best to do so.
 One example is those who inherit an estate and suddenly finds themselves owners of the entire contents of another home and are overwhelmed by the task of sorting it out.
 This requires knowledge of all the resources at one's disposal.
-Not to worry, Mark has decades of experience of assisting with every aspect, from appraisals to selling.
+Not to worry, Mark has decades of experience assisting with every aspect of estates, from appraisal, to selling, posterity, charitable donation to closure.

 (and more)

-Our experience and expertise extend to conservation and restoration techniques and knows what has and has not and what should and should not be done to art and antiques.
-This too is reflected in the Condition part of an appraisal report.
+Mark's experience and expertise extend to conservation and restoration techniques.
+Mark knows what has and has not and what should and should not be done to maintain art and antiques, this is reflected in the Condition section of his appraisal reports.

 Valuation Services, cont.